Purchases made through links earn us a small commission, at no extra cost to you.

 My all time favourite romantic Paris moment was seeing the Eiffel tower twinkle at night.
 We saved this moment for our last night in Paris, but it almost didn’t happen!
 It’s a long story, but we didn’t get to the tower until 10 minutes before the lights went off at 1:00 am.
 We hurried across the city like crazy people, coming across all sorts of obstacles, trying to get to Esplanade Trocadero before the lights went out.
 When we got off the metro I ran faster than I probably ever have in my life.
 Once that dazzling tower came into view, I exclaimed while still running, “It’s so beautiful!” and then burst into tears.

 I quickly snapped a few photos before watching in amazement as the tower sparkled for the last time that night.
 Then one by one we saw the lights go out across Paris, the famous landmarks disappearing into darkness.
 It was the perfect finale to our romantic four days in Paris!

 Tips for Enjoying a Romantic Trip to Paris

 - Take advantage of Paris’ bike share program.
 Vélib’ is a self-service bike system that is available 24 hours a day.
-For a small fee you can take a bike from any stand (there are 1,100 stations and 20,000 bikes), use it, return it, and take a new one over a 24 hour period.
-The first 30 minutes are always free, so if you return your bike every 30 minutes, you never pay more than the initial fee.
+For a small fee you can take a bike from any stand (there are 1,400 stations and 20,000 bikes), use it, then return it to any stand.
+The first 30 minutes are free, so if you return your bike every 30 minutes, you never pay more than the initial rental fee.
 If you forget to return your bike every 30 minutes (like we did), you will be charged a usage fee.
 We misunderstood how the program worked the first day and ended up with a huge bill because we kept our bikes for the whole day!